 Communication is key in online learning.
-As I explained in the welcome, you will be expected to maintain consistent communication with your classmates and the instructor throughout the duration of the course - as detailed in each Lesson.
+As I explained in the welcome, you will be expected to maintain consistent communication with your classmates and the instructor throughout the duration of the course - as detailed in each Module.

-Lessons: You'll find the entirety of the structure of the course in the Lessons section.
-Within the Lessons you will find all of the reading, links to complimentary content, which you are expected to explore, assignments and discussion points.
-To succeed you will need to complete all the sections in all of the Lessons.
+Modules: You'll find the entirety of the structure of the course in the Modules section.
+Within the Modules you will find all of the reading, links to complimentary content, which you are expected to explore.
+To succeed you will need to complete all the sections in all of the Modules.